-The Owyhee Mountains were forced up by the Owyhee Batholith 40 million years ago.
-Some geologists believe that Owyhee Granite is part of the Idaho Batholith, isolated from the main batholith by the passage of the Yellowstone hotspot.
+The range’s main crest is often referred to as the Silver City Range.
+The crest, which trends from northwest to southeast, was forced up by the Owyhee Batholith 40 million years ago.
+Some geologists believe that Owyhee granite is part of the Idaho Batholith, isolated from the main batholith by the passage of the Yellowstone hotspot.
 Much of the range’s granite is covered by Miocene rhyolite that erupted as a result of a meteorite impact 17 million years ago.
-The range is surrounded by the younger volcanic rocks of the Snake River Plain, and is still covered in places by extensive deposits of older sedimentary rock.
+The range is surrounded by the younger volcanic rocks of the Snake River Plain and is still covered in places by extensive deposits of older sedimentary rock.
 Where Owyhee granite has been exposed to the surface, it has formed impressive outcroppings and an occasional dome.

 The Owyhee Mountains are mostly drained by the Owyhee River and it’s tributaries.
 Jordan Creek is one of the most important of these drainages.
 This creek drains the south side of the main Owyhee crest.
 It meanders for nearly a hundred miles from its headwaters above Silver City till it reaches the Owyhee River near Rome, Oregon.
 The creek was named for Michael M. Jordan, who was a member of the party that discovered gold along the creek in 1863.

 South of the main crest the range quickly looses elevation and forms a high sagebrush and juniper covered uplands that stretches south toward the Nevada border before rising again on South Mountain massive and the dome-shaped Juniper Mountain.
 These two large peaks cover a lot of empty but unique ground.